SupposedlySam/firefuel/packages/firefuel/docs/coreconcepts.md

 ## Streamlining Type Safety with Collections

+### Quick Reference

+You'll create a new Collection that extends FirefuelCollection for each top level collection, and subcollection in your Firebase project.

+### Collection Detail

 As developers, we always want to work with type safe code.
 This is why Firefuel makes all Firebase interactions type safe by default.
 Firefuel Collections require you to define `fromFirestore` and `toFirestore` methods that are used to automatically convert your data from a `DocumentSnapshot` (what's returned from Firebase) to type `T` (your model) on every interaction.